Writing Help for Artists Struggling with Unclear Writing or Fear

 The second post in our Writing For Artist Series

 The first post in our series helped artists and new writers understand how we confuse our readers with our hairy sentence structure.

 Now let’s explore two reasons why we might be writing those kinds of sentences in the first place.

 The first reason many creatives write weird is that our first language is images.

 Many of us think in chains of images, not words.
-Believe it or not, that’s a gift.
+That is a gift not a curse.

 And there is not a whole lot we would want to do to change that even if we could.
 Because it would take away from our art.

 The second reason we confuse readers and write weird can be addressed, with great results, over time.